isc-projects/isc-dnssec-guide/doc/signing.rst

 And that's it - BIND signs your zone.

-At this point, before you go away and merrily add ``dnssec-policy`` statements to all your zones, we should mention that like a number of BIND configuration options, its scope depends on where it is placed.
+At this point, before you go away and merrily add ``dnssec-policy`` statements to all your zones, we should mention that, like a number of other BIND configuration options, its scope depends on where it is placed.
 In the example above, we placed it in a ``zone`` clause, so it applied only to the zone in question.
 If we had placed it in a ``view`` clause, it would have applied to all zones in the view; and if we had placed it in